Emergency Medicine with a Personal Touch

 All the physicians at UVMC’s Emergency Department are Board Certified in emergency medicine, or Board eligible, noted David Cohen, MD, Medical Director of the ED.

 The nursing staff is ACLS (advanced cardiac life support) and CPR (cardiopulmonary resuscitation) certified.
 The staff is also PALS (pediatric advanced life support) certified.
-UVMC has a collaborative agreement with Children’s Medical Center in Dayton to provide clinical expertise in advance practice pediatric nursing.
+UVMC has a collaborative agreement with Children’s Medical Center in Dayton to provide clinical expertise in pediatric nursing.

 The ED staff has received HazMat training and is required to complete annual competencies throughout the year.
 “There is quite a bit of learning going on here all year long,” said Thoman.